-The option File > Export project to... is used to convert your project into a format of your choice: animated GIF, AVI or QuickTime file, numbered frames sequence, etc. You will find this very practical as you are able to save your work in smaller files.
+The option File > Export project to… is used to convert your TVPaint project into a format of your choice: animated AVI, GIF, MOV, MP4, or a numbered image sequence in commonly used image formats such as PNG, JPG, TIF etc.

 This option is present in the File main menu.
 Once selected, the following panel appears:

 Its layout should be familiar to you.
 You may choose to export an image, an image sequence, a video, keep the layers or a custom brush (possibly animated).
-You will see 4 different tabs : Project : Display, Clip : Display, Clip : Layers structure and Custom Brush : Display.
-Each tab will be discussed in that lesson, but first at all, we will see the first part of the export panel, identical from a tab to another.
+You will see 4 different tabs: Project: Display, Clip: Display, Clip: Layers structure and Custom Brush: Display.
+Each tab will be discussed in that lesson, but first of all, we will see the first part of the export panel, identical from a tab to another.

 * The first section of the panel contains several options: